mohammadreza-alikarami/pokemon-frontend-assessment/README.md

    - Create a feature branch for each ticket
    - Submit pull requests as if requesting review from team members
 4. Deploy your solution when complete

-## ❓ Questions and Support

-Please review the ticket documentation thoroughly before starting the assignment.
-If you have any questions or need clarification on the assignment, please reach out to the recruiter directly.

 ## 🙏 Acknowledgments